polm/unidic-py/README.md

 take up 1GB on disk after install.** If you want a small package, try [unidic-lite](https://github.com/polm/unidic-lite).

-The data for this dictionary is generally hosted as part of the AWS Open Data Sponsorship Program.
+The data for this dictionary is hosted as part of the AWS Open Data Sponsorship Program.
 You can read the announcement [here](https://aws.amazon.com/jp/blogs/news/published-unidic-mecab-on-aws-open-data/).